Shape your future with a mentor session with employees from top UK companies such as BT, Havas and The Premier League.

 How to book a mentor session

-First, head to the Training Hub to complete at least two sessions.
+First, head to the Training Hub to earn at least 50 credits.
 Remember to fill out the Reactionnaires to get your credits!

 1 Required Step